Swiss government refuses re-export of arms to Ukraine | Law-Order

 Swiss government refuses re-export of arms to Ukraine

+It has however adopted the European Union's sanctions and has repeatedly called for a withdrawal of Russian troops from Ukraine.

-Switzerland's government said on Friday it will not change its long-standing policy banning the transfer of Swiss-made arms to a third country despite growing pressure from countries to export them to Ukraine.
+Switzerland's government said on Friday it will not change its long-standing policy banning the transfer of Swiss-made arms to a third country despite growing pressure from European nations to export them to Ukraine.

+Calls for Switzerland to break with centuries of tradition as a neutral state have been growing both internally and externally since Russia invaded Ukraine more than a year ago.
+In January, two parliamentary committees recommended that the rules be eased.
+However, the cabinet rejected the call following a meeting.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)